robomasterhkust/RMdevBoard_ChibiOS/README.md

 		git clone https://github.com/robomasterhkust/RMdevBoard_ChibiOS

 4. Import the project in CLion:
-	- Open CLion (if you do not have CLion installed [follow these steps](#install-clion-with-a-free-student-license) to obtain a free student license) or any other editor of choice and import `RMdevBoard_ChibiOS` as a project.
+	- Open CLion (if you do not have CLion installed [follow these steps](#install-clion-with-a-free-student-license) to obtain a free student license) and import `RMdevBoard_ChibiOS` as a project.
+	- Select "open project" and DO NOT overwrite "CMakeList.txt"

 5. Create the upload configurations:
 	- On the right top corner click the configurations menu (default "Build all") and select "Edit Configurations"